jc1987/mailchimp-deletion/README.md

 ## What ##
-Delete all the subscribers that are 90 days old (backing them up first)
+Delete all the subscribers that were not active in the past 90 days (backing them up first)

 ## Installation ##